 Thai Grilled Coconut Pancake – Khanom Ba Bin

 Prepared with a mix of rice flour and shredded coconut, these small round flat cakes are lightly grilled on a hot griddle.
-According to Non, the coconut pancakes get their purple color, naturally, from a local flower.
+According to our guide, the coconut pancakes get their purple color, naturally, from a local flower.

 Thai Peanut Cake – Kanom Luk Tao

-These edible dice are soft with a light peanut flavor.
-They are not too sweet and a perfect treat for peanut lovers.
+Soft with a light peanut flavor, they are not too sweet and are a perfect treat for peanut lovers.

 Thai “Fish Egg” Dessert – Kanom Khai Pla